Let’s learn how to use the English suffix PROOF today, we can use it to make new words and grow our vocabulary.

 - The stores in the bad parts of town usually have bulletproof glass in their windows.
 I never go there!

-We also use bulletproof to talk about an idea, plan or concept.
-The plan has no errors, guaranteed to succeed.
+We also use bulletproof to talk about an idea, plan, or concept.
+The plan has no errors, it is guaranteed to succeed.